 The P.L.A.Y.
 Method

-Using my P.L.A.Y.
-Method framework (Place, Language, Acknowledgement, You), I help leaders, teams and individuals create playful, practical social wellness strategies by tapping into the power of play within any environment.
-Play is a vital yet often overlooked tool that sparks shared moments of joy, breaks down barriers, and invites vulnerability—key ingredients for cultivating authentic connections.
+Using Eli’s P.L.A.Y.
+Method framework (Place, Language, Acknowledgement, You), we help leaders, teams and individuals create practical social wellness strategies by tapping into the power of play within any environment.
+Play is a vital yet often overlooked tool that sparks shared moments of joy, breaks down barriers, and invites vulnerability (key ingredients for cultivating authentic connections).

-Through reimagining our notion of what “belonging” means in the modern world and harnessing playful tools to facilitate it, we’re empowered to foster engagement, retention and trust within our communities by optimizing our live experiences, rituals and relationships for belonging.
+Through reimagining our notion of what “belonging” means in the modern world and harnessing proven tools to facilitate it, we’re empowered to foster engagement, retention and trust within our communities by optimizing our live experiences for belonging.

 The Way We See it

-You have a routine for your physical wellness and practices for your mental wellness.
-It's time to sharpen your social wellness.
-Because belonging doesn't happen by default; it happens by design.
+In addition to a routine for physical wellness and practices for mental wellness, it's time to sharpen your social wellness.
+We love to say it: belonging doesn't happen by default it happens by design.
 Connection is a strength we must train, belonging is a skill we must practice, and play is the most powerful tool we have for both.
-Through games, rituals and shared experiences we can reliably spark belonging in real time, and meaningful engagement, participation and accountability follow.
+Through games, rituals, intentional structure, and strategic facilitation, we can reliably spark belonging in real time such that meaningful engagement, participation, and accountability naturally follow.

 Why + How